 Alaska lawmakers fail to override Gov. Dunleavy's education funding veto

 Jan.
-19—JUNEAU — The Alaska Legislature failed to muster enough support to override the governor's veto of extra school funding approved by the Legislature last year.
+20—JUNEAU — The Alaska Legislature failed to muster enough support to override the governor's veto of extra school funding approved by the Legislature last year.

 With schools across Alaska facing a budget crisis from high inflation and years of flat funding, lawmakers last May approved $175 million in one-time school spending outside the normal funding formula.
 Gov. Mike Dunleavy then vetoed half of those extra funds in June with little public explanation.